guglielmofratticioli/NeuVC/README.md

 ## important (Env setup)

-you need to move the whole (with models downloaded) RVC repo in NeuVC working directory (on Mac that's on ..user_name/Library/NeuVC )
+you need to move the whole (with pretraied models downloaded) RVC repo in NeuVC working directory:
+- MacOS -> '' ..user_name/Library/NeuVC/ ''